ds-horizon/dota/api/README.md

 ### AWS

-DOTA Server can be deployed to AWS using services like:
-- AWS EC2 for compute
-- Amazon S3 for storage
-- AWS Elastic Beanstalk for PaaS deployment

-When deploying to AWS, you'll need to:
+To deploy on AWS:
-1. Set up appropriate IAM roles and permissions
+1. Set up IAM roles and permissions.
-2. Configure a storage backend (Amazon S3 recommended)
+2. Configure S3 for storage.
-3. Set up your networking and security groups
+3. Set environment variables in `.env` for AWS credentials and S3 bucket.
+4. Use the provided [schema.sql](./schema.sql) and [migration.sql](./migration.sql) files to set up and migrate your database.
+5. Follow [AWS Setup Guide](../documentation/src/pages/documentation/deployment/aws.jsx) for step-by-step instructions.

 ### Azure